 Who is it for?

-The course is for GOC-registered optometrists wishing to become Independent Prescribers.
+The module is for GOC-registered optometrists wishing to become Independent Prescribers.
 Students are required to complete this module and also OVM050- Principles of Therapeutics and OVM053-Independent prescribing.

 Timetable